Rogue events in dual phase simulation

 it running for a while and see if it gets truly stuck.

-#9 Updated by Thomas Junk about 2 months ago
+#9 Updated by Thomas Junk over 1 year ago

 Still making "progress".
 I looked at the event in the event display: